Shafaq220/Projects/README.md

 • Dataset GSE71729 downloadable from the GEO website

 **Key Tasks**:
-1. Predict Cancer Subtypes Based on Gene Signatures: the gene expression data from the PDAC primary samples was used to predict cancer subtypes.
+1. Predict Cancer Subtypes Based on Gene Signatures: The gene expression data from the PDAC primary samples was used to predict cancer subtypes.
 Objective: Build a machine learning model that can classify PDAC samples into their respective subtypes based on gene expression patterns.

-2. Identify Top N Most Important Genes: identify the most important genes that help distinguish between the different PDAC subtypes.
+2. Identify Top N Most Important Genes: Identify the most important genes that help distinguish between the different PDAC subtypes.
 Feature selection techniques like Random Forest feature importance was used to identify the most relevant genes.
 Objective: Select the top N genes (e.g., top 10, top 20) based on their importance scores.

 3. Build Models Using Only Important Features